rahulpatel902/my-movie-mood/README.md

 # My Movie Mood  🎬
 ---------------------

-A web application that recommends movies based on your mood using TMDB API and Firebase authentication.
+A web application that recommends movies based on your mood.
 ## Prerequisites

 Before running this project, make sure you have: